Skatteetaten/vagrant-hashistack-template/getting_started_modules.md

 Next step is to create the nomad job that deploys our image.
 This guide will not focus on how to make a nomad job, but a full example can be found at [template_example/conf/nomad/countdash. hcl](template_example/conf/nomad/countdash.hcl).
 Your nomad job-file should go under `conf/nomad/`.
 If you made your own docker image see [fetching docker image](#fetching-resources-from-minio-with-nomad-docker-image) on how to use that in your nomad job.
-When the nomad job-file has been created we can try and run it.
+When the nomad job-file has been created we can try to run it.
 We can do this one of two ways:

 - Log on the machine with `vagrant ssh` and run it with the nomad-cli available on the virtual machine.
 Remember that all files inside `/vagrant` are shared with the folder of this file, meaning you can go to `/vagrant/conf/nomad` to find your hcl-file.
 Then run it with `nomad job run <nameofhcl.hcl>`.